MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 -	map their environment for better tracking of surfaces
 -	place and manipulate annotations, such as the arrow and the ink tool

+Also, find out how to better track your environment in the additional tips for better tracking section below.

 ## Prerequisites
 - Allow Remote Assist mobile to access your device's camera.